Ramkumar47/arch_linux_configuration/README.md

 * the file "bash_profile" is added to the home directory under hidden state ("."-prefix) so as to enable auto startx to work

-* the bashrc file is also similar to bash_profile and can be added if needed.
+* the bashrc file is also similar to bash_profile and can be added after checking the needed.